tlcaputi/gtrendR/docs/google-variance.md

 This means that the range between the minimum and maximum value you got could be as high as 230% of the mean!

-You can also see the size of the range between minimum and maximum values.
+You can also see the size of the average range between minimum and maximum values for each time point.

 ```r
 lapply(summ_data_list, function(x) sprintf("%.2f", mean(x$range))) %>%